Snow in the forecast for Friday | CBC News

 The morning drive should be fine, but in the afternoon it could get messy

-The morning commute won't be affected, but some snow may slow down the afternoon drive.
+The morning commute won't be affected, but some snow may slow down the drive starting around noon.

+The snow is bringing along its good friend, "wind gusts up to 40 km/h," to the party.

 The evening doesn't look great.
-We could easily see two centimetres of snow accumulate before it changes to a bit of rain overnight.
+We could easily see four to six centimetres of snow before it changes to a bit of rain overnight.

-The high gets to about 3 C, but easterly winds up to 30 km/h will make it chilly.
-Saturday it will cool down even further.

-The chilly temperatures will continue after that with Sunday, Monday and Tuesday forecasted to have highs of around 0 C.
+The changeover to rain will happen earlier in the afternoon in the Kingston area.

 Follow along with the latest on Twitter.